AndreiD/PrivateBlockchainSmartContracts/README.md

 The Ethereum Proof-of-Authority protocol is called Clique and is well described in the Clique Github issue.
 Ethereum currently uses this algorithm for the Rinkeby test network.

 In this book we will discuss writing Smart Contracts, that will work both on mainnet and on private blockchains, and setting up a private blockchain system using Ethereum's Proof of Authority Clique

+### Get in touch:

+You can write me directly on telegram: andyxyz1 or you can just create an issue here.

+### License: GNU General Public License v3.0